 - A Quantum Bubble of Death?

 The first design was influenced by Dr Katie Mack’s cheerful recent book “The End Of Everything”.
-We certainly got cosmic vertigo when Dr Mack covered the intriguing notion that the Universe may be consumed by a quantum bubble expanding at the speed of light … so at least we wouldn’t have time to see it coming!
+We don't know if the vacuum energy in our universe is a true ground state or just metastable.
+If it is metastable, there could be a bubble of space with altered physics.
+We certainly got cosmic vertigo when Dr Mack covered this intriguing notion that the Universe may be consumed by such a quantum bubble expanding at the speed of light … so at least we wouldn’t have time to see it coming!

 - Infinite Possibilities For A Spacefaring Humanity?